MichelleBKelly/MichelleBKelly/README.md

 Glad you could make it — I'm Michelle Kelly.

-Check out my projects, currently building an automous operating system for home services.
+Check out my projects below, I'm currently building an automous operating system for home services.

 <!--
 **MichelleBKelly/MichelleBKelly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.